franzmelchiori/alyvix-doc/test_case_building/visual_keywords.rst

     .. image:: pictures/ride_11d_alyvix_2-5-2_gui_interaction.png

-Selecting **Click** or **Right Click**, Alyvix will bring the mouse pointer over the detected component and press the left or the right button of the mouse.
-It is possible to set the number of *Clicks* and adjust *Delays* as the amount of milliseconds between clicks.
+Selecting **Click** or **Right Click**, Alyvix will bring the mouse pointer over the detected component and press the left or the right button of the mouse respectively.
+It is possible to set the number of **Clicks** and adjust **Delays** as the amount of milliseconds between clicks.

-You can also set an *Interaction Point* in order to click somewhere else from the center of the component: click on the *Interaction Point* button, set the point (continuously) clicking on the screen and press :kbd:`CTRL+O` to confirm.
+You can also set an **Interaction Point** in order to click somewhere else from the center of the component: click on the *Interaction Point* button, set the point (continuously) clicking on the screen and press :kbd:`CTRL+O` to confirm.

     .. image:: pictures/ride_11db_alyvix_2-4-1_gui_interaction.png

-Click on the *Reset Point* button to reset the interaction point at the center of the component.
+Click on the **Reset Point** button to reset the interaction point at the center of the component.

     .. image:: pictures/ride_11dc_alyvix_2-4-1_gui_interaction.png

 **Hold and Release** is useful to drag and drop or slide GUI elements.
 There are 6 modes that you can select from the drop-down list on the right.
 The keyword execution will work as follows:

-    * *Hold*: the pointer will press and hold the component;
+    * **Hold**: the pointer will press and hold the component;
-    * *Release*: the pointer will release over the component;
+    * **Release**: the pointer will release over the component;

     ..